meintopf/add-linked-images-to-gallery/readme.txt

 == Changelog ==

+= 0.7 =
+* Fixes a syntax error in creating the new attachment

 = 0.6 =
-* Suppresses safe_mode warnings from CURL.
+* Suppresses safe_mode warnings from CURL
-* Adds compatibility with WordPress 2.9.
+* Adds support for WordPress 2.9

 = 0.5 =
 * Fixes a bug that cause all img tags to be rewritten as the last matched image.